Bad Science (Goldacre book): Chapter 11: "Is Mainstream Medicine Evil?"

 Mainstream medicine.
 Goldacre notes that a surprisingly low proportion of conventional medical activity (50 to 80%) is truly "evidence-based".
 The efforts of the medical profession to weed out bad treatments are seen to be hampered by the withholding or distortion of evidence by drug companies.
 He explains the science and economics of drug development, with criticism of the lack of independence of industrial research and the neglect of Third World diseases.
 Some underhand tricks used by drug companies to engineer positive trial results for their products are explored.
 The publication bias produced by researchers not publishing negative results is illustrated with funnel plots.
 Examples are made of the SSRI antidepressants and Vioxx drugs.
 Reform of trials registers to prevent abuses is proposed.
 The ethics of drug advertising and manipulation of patient advocacy groups are questioned.

 Chapter 12: "How the Media Promote the Public Misunderstanding of Science"

 The role of media in misrepresenting science.
 Goldacre blames this on the preponderance of humanities graduates in journalism, and the media for wacky, breakthrough or scare stories.
-These includes stories about formulas for "the perfect boiled egg" or "most depressing day of the year" and a speculation that the human race will evolve into two separate races.
+This includes stories about formulas for "the perfect boiled egg" or "most depressing day of the year" and a speculation that the human race will evolve into two separate races.
 These were publicity stunts for companies.
 Goldacre blames the lack of sensational medical breakthroughs since a golden age of discovery between 1935 and 1975, with medicine making only gradual improvements since.